saketh-05/codesen/README.md

 npm run dev
 ```
-Open in browser:
+The Project Can be viewed at

-Visit http://localhost:3000 to explore the project.
+http://localhost:3000 to explore the project. after completing above steps

 Team Codesen